 |Maximum No. of Members||2 children|

-Employees of the following organizations are eligible for this children policy (Bal Jeevan Bima) by Postal Life Insurance:
+Employees of the following organisations are eligible for this children policy (Bal Jeevan Bima) by Postal Life Insurance:

 - Central Government